elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/blank-screen-after-fix-boot.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/blank-screen-after-fix-boot.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/blank-screen-after-fix-boot.png" alt="blank screen after fix boot Migrating a VM from VMware Workstation to Oracle VirtualBox" width="722" height="470" class="alignnone size-full wp-image-7822" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

 At this point I booted from the Vista Recovery Disk.
-The disk used to be available for free from &#8220;<a href="http://neosmart.net/blog/2008/windows-vista-recovery-disc-download/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://neosmart.net/blog/2008/windows-vista-recovery-disc-download/']);">Windows Vista Recovery Disc Download</a>&#8220;, but now you have to pay for it.
+The disk used to be available for free from "<a href="http://neosmart.net/blog/2008/windows-vista-recovery-disc-download/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://neosmart.net/blog/2008/windows-vista-recovery-disc-download/']);">Windows Vista Recovery Disc Download</a>", but now you have to pay for it.
 If you have a Vista Install CD, you can use that as well.
 Here is how my storage settings looked after I added the new ISO:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_with_vista_recovery.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_with_vista_recovery.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/storage_settings_with_vista_recovery.png" alt="storage settings with vista recovery Migrating a VM from VMware Workstation to Oracle VirtualBox" width="666" height="501" class="alignnone size-full wp-image-7823" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-Rebooting the VM and pressing &#8220;Enter&#8221; at the &#8220;Press any key to boot from CD&#8230;.&#8221;, I saw the following screen:
+Rebooting the VM and pressing "Enter" at the "Press any key to boot from CD....", I saw the following screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/win_vista_install_windows.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/win_vista_install_windows.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/win_vista_install_windows.png" alt="win vista install windows Migrating a VM from VMware Workstation to Oracle VirtualBox" width="802" height="670" class="alignnone size-full wp-image-7824" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-I then clicked &#8220;Next&#8221; and saw the following screen:
+I then clicked "Next" and saw the following screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair_your_computer.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair_your_computer.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair_your_computer.png" alt="vista repair your computer Migrating a VM from VMware Workstation to Oracle VirtualBox" width="802" height="670" class="alignnone size-full wp-image-7825" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-Then I clicked &#8220;Repair your Computer&#8221; and I saw the following:
+Then I clicked "Repair your Computer" and I saw the following:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair-options.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair-options.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_repair-options.png" alt="vista repair options Migrating a VM from VMware Workstation to Oracle VirtualBox" width="802" height="670" class="alignnone size-full wp-image-7826" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-At that screen I clicked &#8220;Next&#8221; and that yielded this screen:
+At that screen I clicked "Next" and that yielded this screen:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_rec-options_command_prompt.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_rec-options_command_prompt.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/03/vista_rec-options_command_prompt.png" alt="vista rec options command prompt Migrating a VM from VMware Workstation to Oracle VirtualBox" width="802" height="670" class="alignnone size-full wp-image-7827" title="Migrating a VM from VMware Workstation to Oracle VirtualBox" /></a>

-I then clicked &#8220;Command Prompt&#8221; and in the command prompt I fixed the MBR again (just for good measure) with following commands:
+I then clicked "Command Prompt" and in the command prompt I fixed the MBR again (just for good measure) with following commands:

     bootrec /fixmbr
     bootrec /fixboot